Why this matters to me

 My commitment to working with dyslexic children stems from my own experience of growing up with dyslexia, struggling to feel supported by mainstream education, and finding creative ways to flourish.
 As a child I experienced the frustration of not being able to do what came naturally to so many children, despite all my efforts and the best efforts of many supportive adults around me.
 As an adult I still negotiate my dyslexia every day.
 This has given me a unique vantage point as a Dyslexia Consultant.
 I understand both the intellectual and emotional aspects.
 I care deeply about improving the support for students with dyslexia and ensuring that that process is fun, engaging and validating but most of all, highly effective.

-- Member of he Professional Association for Teachers and Assessors of Students with Specific Learning Difficulties (SpLD) (Patoss)
+Member of the Professional Association for Teachers and Assessors of Students with Specific Learning Difficulties (SpLD) (Patoss)

 Ethos and Approach